corvusdeinanis/cuddlyspaceship/content/What is Cloud Computing.md

 ---
-dg-publish: true
 title: "What is Cloud Computing?"
 date: 2023-04-17
 tags: ['cloudcomputing']
 ---

 # What is Cloud Computing?
 - it is the **on-demand** delivery of IT resources over the Internet with **pay-as-you-go pricing**

 - on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user